 OGP-215 Equilibrium Thermodynamics (2 CR)

 Provide students with an understanding of the basic laws and principles of equilibrium thermodynamics.
 To develop students' ability to undertake thermodynamic analysis in various applications.
+Lecture 2 hrs/wk,

 OGP-216 Introduction to Gas Processing and Treatment (3 CR)